Your cart

 3.3.
 Elbow Mat Burn

-Probably the third most common mat burn susceptible area is the elbow.
-This is mostly because we often stay on one elbow and the elbow carries a lot of weight.
+The third most common mat burn susceptible area is the elbow as we often stay on one elbow and the elbow carries a lot of weight.

 3.4.
 Feet Mat Burn